Variational Nested Dropout: Variational Nested Dropout

 Recall that our objective is to approximate the chain of Bernoulli variables $p(\bz)$ with $q_{\bs{\beta}}(\bz)$.
-Property 2 shows why the proposed distribution is consistent with the chain of Bernoullis in essence, and provides an easy way to derive the evidence lower bound for variational inference.
-The proof for the two properties is in Appx.~1.1.
-This simple transformation of Gumbel softmax samples allows fast sampling of an ordered unit.
-Compared with $p(\mathbf{z})$, the complexity decreases from $\mathcal{O}(K)$ to $\mathcal{O}(1)$, as the sequential sampling of the Bernoulli chain is no longer necessary.
+Property 2 shows why the proposed distribution is consistent with the chain of Bernoullis in essence, and provides an easy way to derive the evidence lower bound (ELBO) for variational inference.
+The proof for the two properties is in Appendix~\ref{ap-proof-property}.
+This simple transformation of Gumbel softmax samples allows fast sampling of an ordering unit. \yedit{Compared with $p(\mathbf{z})$, the only sequential process is a cumulative summation, which could be effectively accelerated by modern computation library.}